Table of Contents

 This change is the result of the district implementing the Community Eligibility Provision, a new option available to schools under the National School Lunch Program and School Breakfast Program.
 The Community Eligibility Provision is for high-poverty schools to expand access to free school meals while reducing paperwork and streamlining meal service operation.
 Meal Applications will no longer be required.

-The goal of the Food Services Department is to provide nutritious, appetizing meals to help students do their best in school each day.
+The goal of the Nutrition Services Department is to provide nutritious, appetizing meals to help students do their best in school each day.

 E.C.
 49590